jseale/homograph_label_imputation_data/README.md

 # Dissertation data
 This repository contains data from the [Wikipedia Homograph Data](https://github.com/google/WikipediaHomographData) (WHD; Gorman et al., 2018), the Switchboard (SWBD; Godfrey et al., 1992) corpus, and the French English Europarl corpus (Koehn, 2005).
-The data has been created for use in experiments performed to test the efficacy of two homograph label imputation techniques developed in Jen Seale's dissertation, Label imputation for homograph disambiguation: Theoretical and practical approaches, deposited in September 2021.
+The datasets have been created for use in experiments performed to test the efficacy of two homograph label imputation techniques developed in Jen Seale's dissertation, Label imputation for homograph disambiguation: Theoretical and practical approaches, deposited in September 2021.

 This README is structured using the template provided in [Datasheets for Datasets](https://www.microsoft.com/en-us/research/uploads/prod/2019/01/1803.09010.pdf) as recommended for use by the Association for Computational Lingustics.